stefandango/doc/README.md

 - Uses a custom logo
 - Generates a PDF using wkhtmltopdf

-This project consist of the docfx project and a very basic webservice project used to test how code documentaion is generated.
+This project consist of the docfx project and a very basic webservice project used to test how code documention is generated.

 ## Installation